joshp23/YOURLS-Phishtank-2.0/README.md

 ### Installation
 1. Download, extract, and copy the phishtank-2.0 folder to your YOURLS/user/plugins/ folder
 2. Enable Phishtank 2.0 in the "Manage Plugins" page under the Admin section of YOURLS
-3. Visit the new Options page for Phishtank, enter in your API key, make your choice regarding dirty old links.
+3. Visit the new Options page for Phishtank, enter in your API key, make your choices regarding old links. (default values are fine)
 4. Have Fun!

 ### Credits